 Less common or rare side effects

 (Some of these side effects, including cancer of the uterus and stroke, are very rare.)

 Adapted from select sources [8,91,102,105-108].

 Learn more about the side effects of tamoxifen.

 Long-term side effects of aromatase inhibitors

-More time is needed to assess the long-term risks of aromatase inhibitors.
+Even though aromatase inhibitors have been used for a while, more time is still needed to assess the long-term risks of these drugs.

 SUSAN G. KOMEN® SUPPORT RESOURCES